Shiny Doshi

 Shiny Doshi (born 15 September 1989) is an Indian actress who primarily works in Hindi television.
-She made her acting debut with Saraswatichandra in 2013, portraying Kusum Desai.
-Doshi is best known for her portrayal of Sarojini Singh in Sarojini - Ek Nayi Pehal, Mahi Sengupta in Jamai Raja and Dhara Pandya in Pandya Store.
+She made her acting debut with Saraswatichandra.
+Doshi is best known for her roles in Sarojini - Ek Nayi Pehal, Jamai Raja and Pandya Store.
+She also participated in Khatron Ke Khiladi 8 and The 50.

-Doshi participated in Fear Factor: Khatron Ke Khiladi 8 in 2017 and made her web debut with Ratri Ke Yatri in 2020.
-She has an Indian Telly Award and a Gold Award nominations to her credit.
-Doshi is married to Lavesh Khairajani.

 Early life

 Doshi was born on 15 September 1989 in Ahmedabad, Gujarat into a Gujarati family.
 She studied fashion designing in Ahmedabad and later took up modelling.

 Personal life

 Doshi's father suffered a heart attack while he was on Amarnath Yatra in Jammu and Kashmir and died on 12 July 2019.

 Doshi got engaged to her boyfriend Lavesh Khairajani on 4 January 2020.
 She married Khairajani on 15 July 2021.
 They married at their home in Mumbai.

 Career

 Modelling career

 In 2011, Doshi started her career as a model.
 She has walked ramp and had been part of various TVCs.
 Her most known TVC was for a soap with actor Saif Ali Khan, that brought her into limelight.